mnfst/manifest/CONTRIBUTING.md

 ### Before you start

 - Manifest is built on the concept of simplicity, contributions should go in that direction
-- Each PR is linted with Prettier, and code quality is checked with CodeFactor
+- Each PR code quality is checked with CodeFactor
 - Commit labels should be made using the [Conventional Commits convention](https://www.conventionalcommits.org/en/v1.0.0/)
 - Please create only one thing per pull request as it is easier to validate and merge